Liechtenstein

 Children per mother (CPM)

-The number of children per mother in Liechtenstein reached 2.13 in 2024, showing minimal change from 2.13 in 2023.
-Over the past five years, this figure has been gradually increasing, with a five-year average of 2.09.
-Today's value aligns closely with the typical rate observed throughout the 2020s.
-On a global scale, Liechtenstein holds the 19th position among 38 countries, while in Europe it ranks 15th out of 31.
+The number of children per mother in Liechtenstein reached 2.13 in 2024, showing minimal change from the 2.13 recorded in 2023.
+Over the past five years, this figure has been gradually increasing, with an average of 2.09 children per mother during this period.
+Today's rate aligns closely with the 2020s average, reflecting relative stability.
+While global and regional rankings are noted, the focus here remains on the consistent trend in fertility within the country.

 | Year | CPM | Year | CPM |